Towards Human-AI Complementarity with Prediction Sets: Conclusions

 Given a multiclass classification task where, for each task instance, a human expert needs to predict the value of a ground truth label $y \in \Ycal = \{1, \ldots, L\}$, we focus on the design of a decision support system that, given a set of features $x \in \Xcal$, helps the expert by narrowing down the set of potential label values to a subset of them $\Scal(x) \subseteq \Ycal$.
 Here, similarly as in Straitouri et al.~\cite{straitouri2023improving,straitouri2024designing}, we assume that, for any instance with features $x \in \Xcal$, the system asks the expert'{}s prediction $\hat y \in \Ycal$ to belong to the prediction set $\Scal(x)$, \ie, $\hat y \in \Scal(x)$.
-The key rationale for restricting expert'{}s agency is that, if we would allow the expert to predict label values from outside the prediction set, good performance would depend on the expert developing a good sense of when to predict a label from the prediction set.
+The key rationale for restricting the expert'{}s agency is that, if we would allow the expert to predict label values from outside the prediction set, a good performance would depend on the expert developing a good understanding of when to predict a label from the prediction set.
+In this context, it is worth highlighting that Straitouri et al.~\cite{straitouri2024designing} run a large-scale human subject study to compare the above setting against an alternative setting where experts are allowed to predict label values from outside the prediction sets.
+They found that, in the alternative setting, the number of predictions in which the prediction sets do not contain the true label and the experts succeed is consistently smaller than the number of predictions in which the prediction sets contain the true label and the experts fail.
+As a consequence, in the alternative setting, experts perform worse.
 Refer to Figure~\ref{fig:decision-support-system} for an illustration of the decision support system.

-Then, for any $x \in \Xcal$, our goal is to find the optimal prediction set $\Scal^{*}(x)$ that maximizes the accuracy of the expert'{}s prediction,\footnote{We denote random variables with capital letters and realizations of random variables with lowercase letters.} \ie,
+Then, for any $x \in \Xcal$, our goal is to find the optimal prediction set $\Scal^{*}(x)$ that maximizes the average accuracy of the expert'{}s prediction,\footnote{We denote random variables with capital letters and realizations of random variables with lowercase letters.} \ie,

 where $P(Y\given X)$ denotes the conditional distribution of the ground-truth label $Y$ and $P_{\Scal}(\hat Y \given X, Y)$ denotes the conditional distribution of the expert'{}s predictions $\hat Y$ under the prediction set $\Scal$.\footnote{The expert'{}s prediction $\hat Y$ and the ground truth label $Y$ may \emph{not} be conditionally independent given the set of features $X$ since, in most application domains of interest, the expert may have access to additional features.
 Otherwise, one may argue that pursuing human-AI complementarity is not a worthy goal~\cite{alur2023auditing}.}